On This Perfect Day

-On This Perfect Day is the debut album by Arjen Anthony Lucassen's side project Guilt Machine, released in August 2009.
-The cover of the album was made by Christophe Dessaigne, an artist discovered by Arjen Lucassen on Flickr.
+On This Perfect Day is the debut album by Dutch singer and musician Arjen Anthony Lucassen's side project Guilt Machine, released in August 2009.
+The cover of the album was made by Christophe Dessaigne, an artist discovered by Lucassen on Flickr.

 Album information

 The album features several audio messages sent by fans throughout the songs.
-The music deals with "the destructive psychology of guilt, regret and the darkest form of secret -- the secrets we hide from ourselves.", and the music ranges "from dark and heavy to atmospheric and melancholic.", as can be noticed via the preview track published at the band's MySpace page.
+The music deals with "the destructive psychology of guilt, regret and the darkest form of secret -- the secrets we hide from ourselves", and the music ranges "from dark and heavy to atmospheric and melancholic", as can be noticed via the preview track published at the band's MySpace page.